University of Nebraska - Lincoln

 Her research on child-feeding practices in the context of obesity prevention has provided new insight into common parenting styles of Latino families, which have been shown to affect outcomes.
-She has also conducted research in autism which has provided a better depiction of autism spectrum disorders (ASD) and diagnosis disparities in Latinos, a better estimate in the prevalence of gastrointestinal problems in children, and established a link between gastrointestinal problems and problematic behaviors in children with ASD.
+She has also conducted research in autism which has provided a better depiction of autism spectrum disorders and diagnosis disparities in Latinos, a better estimate in the prevalence of gastrointestinal problems in children and established a link between gastrointestinal problems and problematic behaviors in children with autism spectrum disorders.

 Ph.D. in Nutrition, University of California, Davis, 2009